Can A Personal Injury Lawyer Drop Your Case?

 10 Reasons Why a Personal Injury Attorney Might Drop Your Case

-If you were sitting across from your injury compensation lawyer, ready to talk settlement, and they said they must pull out, then how would you feel?
+If you were sitting across from your injury compensation lawyer, ready to talk settlement, and they said they had to pull out, how would you feel?
 It feels personal, yet most withdrawals come from professional duties, not mood swings.

 Below are ten common reasons Utah personal injury lawyers let a file go.
 Being familiar with them helps you prevent missteps and keep your case on track.